sballano/nspanel_thermostat/README.md

 Typical gas boilers don't expect to have Line connected to the thermostat contacts.
 Usually these are a potential free (or "dry") contacts that can be switched by a mechanical or battery operated thermostat.

-This are the usual terminals you would expect to see in a wifi gas boiler thermostat:
+This are the usual terminals you would expect to see in a WiFi gas boiler thermostat:

 ![Thermostat with dry contacts](img/doc/dry_contact_switch.png "Thermostat with dry contacts")